Richford–Abercorn Border Crossing: United States station

 The United States border station is a rectangular 1 1/2-story brick building.
 It is flanked on either side by single-story four-bay garages.
 A metal port-cochere extends across the access lane where incoming traffic is processed.
 The main building block is three bays wide, with a center entrance providing access to separate spaces for processing immigration and customs.
 The windows are set in rectangular openings, with brick sills and brick soldier courses above.
 The entrance is flanked by sidelight windows and topped by a transom, with a keystoned brick arch pattern above.
 Some of the garage bays on each side have been enclosed and adapted to other uses.
 The upper level of the building houses two detention cells and storage space.

-This border crossing is the main port of entry under the jurisdiction of the Richford station of the United States Customs and Border Patrol, whose offices are located in the village of Richford.
+This border crossing is the main port of entry under the jurisdiction of the Richford station of United States Customs and Border Protection, whose offices are located in the village of Richford.
 The present station was built in 1932, with funding from the Public Works Administration (PWA).
 Its construction was prompted by an increase in automobile traffic, and a rise in smuggling activities occasioned by the years of Prohibition in the 1920s, and illegal immigration across the northern border.
 The building's Colonial Revival style was considered representative of American values.
 The station is one of 13 built in Vermont by the PWA, of which ten are still standing.